 This woman is no fake, Lightsong thought, staring into her youthful, confused eyes.
 Or, if she is, then she’s far better than any I’ve ever met.

 That meant something.
 Something important.
-It was possible the girl had been sent for mundane reasons--sickness on the part of the elder sister, perhaps--but Lightsong didn’t buy that.
+It was possible there were mundane reasons this girl had been sent instead of her sister.
+Sickness on the part of the elder daughter, perhaps.
+But Lightsong didn’t buy that.
 She was part of something.
 A plot, or perhaps several.
-It was important, for some reason, for her to be ignorant and untested.
+And, whatever those plots were, it was apparently important for her to be ignorant and untested.

-She was a part of things far more grand than she had any chance of understanding.
 Colors!
 Lightsong thought.
 This child is going to get ripped apart and fed to the wolves.

 But what could he really do about it?
 He sighed, standing, causing his priests to begin packing his things.
 He had, by his own choice, little part in the politics of court.
 If this child were ignorant of the plots she moved amongst, then he was hardly any better.